keboola/connection-docs/extractors/other/aws-s3/index.md

 {: .image-popup}
 ![Screenshot - Save Settings](/extractors/other/aws-s3/ui6.png)

  - The initial value in **Table Name** is derived from the configuration table name.
-You can change it any time, but the bucket, where the table will be saved to, cannot be changed.
+You can change it any time, but the [Storage bucket](/storage/buckets/), where the table will be saved to, cannot be changed.
- - **Incremental Load** will turn on incremental loading to Storage.
-Result of the incremental load depends on other settings (mainly **Primary Key**).
+ - **Incremental Load** will turn on [incremental loading to Storage](/storage/tables/#incremental-loading).
+Result of the incremental load depends on other settings
+(mainly **Primary Key**).
  - **Delimiter** and **Enclosure** specify the CSV settings.